 On-tour support includes...

 - Services of a StudyLink Representative to provide 24-hour emergency assistance

 - A choice of packed lunches for your group throughout your stay

 Top visits for college groups in London

 Insider London’s business tours are designed to give pupils a first-hand understanding of the London business scene, and encourage new ways of thinking and doing business.
-Full day activities could include one of the below tours, plus a visit to one of the companies below.
-We can tailor the talks to the group’s requirements, and quite often the tours too, if there is anything your group would particularly like to hear about.
+Full day activities could include one of the below tours, plus a company visit.
 A half day of activities could include either one of our tours or a business visit.

 - West End Retail Design Tour